bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 <p align="center"><small><i>Not my PC.
 Photo by <a href="https://unsplash.com/ja/@amieldh?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Amiel D Hechanova</a> on <a href="https://unsplash.com/photos/XznGSZ9DtpQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
   </i></small></p>

-Custom PC builds provides maximum upgradability and customization and that's why I decided to build one.
-I'll go through my thought process for selecting each component, while it might not be same for you but it may provide a direction for decision making.
+Custom PC builds provide maximum upgradability and customization and that’s why I decided to build one.
+I’ll go through my thought process for selecting each component, while it might not be the same for you but it may provide a direction for decision-making.

 My planned use case for homelab:
 * Hosting a Network Attached Storage (NAS) server